Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ## Correctly adjusting your gain {#correct-gain}

-Correctly adjusting your gain is **extremely important**, as setting it incorrectly can severely hurt your reception capabilities due to overloading which damages the signal's symbols. **Setting your gain beyond the SDR's saturation point only gives an illusion of a stronger signal, does NOT make it stronger, even if the SNR meter indicates otherwise!** You can see this by looking at the constellation while upping the gain, it deforms but does not grow clearer.
+Correctly adjusting your gain is **extremely important**, as setting it incorrectly can severely hurt your reception capabilities either due to the signal being weaker than it can be, or by overloading your SDR which damages the signal's symbols. **Setting your gain beyond the SDR's saturation point only gives an illusion of a stronger signal, does NOT make it stronger, even if the SNR meter indicates otherwise!** You can see this by looking at the constellation while upping the gain, it deforms but does not grow clearer.

 To ensure it's set correctly, use the "Magic eye" found in the `Debug` menu in the `Recording` tab and refer to the folllowing examples: